Stanford-on-Avon, St Nicholas' Church

 Lining the chancel walls are 16th-century oak panels brought from the old Stanford Hall when it was torn down in 1689 to make way for the present Hall.
 In the sanctuary are a set of Flemish chairs carved with symbols from the Stations of the Cross.

 The altar table used by Rev Laud is still in use, and behind it is a 14th-century reredos.
 To the left of the altar is an outstanding memorial to Sir Thomas Cave and his wife Eleanor St John, dated 1613.
-The couple appears under a canopy while below are figures of their 5 sons and 3 daughters.
+The couple appears under a canopy while below are figures of their five sons and three daughters.
 To the west of the main monument is a cenotaph to their eldest son Richard who died in 1606 at just 19.

 Above Rev Laud's altar is the richly coloured east window.
 The stained glass here is superb.
 The upper half dates to the early 14th century, during the reign of Edward II.
 The bottom half is later, from the Tudor period.
 The five lower panels were found in a chest at Stanford Hall where they had probably been put for safekeeping during the Civil War.
 One side depicts Henry VII while the other shows his queen, Elizabeth of York.
 Surrounding them are traditional Tudor symbols such as the portcullis and the Tudor rose.